 PRODUCTION PLANT SIZE SPECS

-- This means that only 24 of 8000 TEU containerships emit as much sulfur as the ENTIRE WORLD WIDE CAR FLEET!
+This means that 24 of 8000 TEU containerships emit as much sulfur as the ENTIRE WORLDWIDE FLEET OF CARS!

 Ocean-going vessels and large ships traditionally used “bunker fuel” with sulfur levels as high as 5%, or 50,000 ppm, sulfur.
 Bunker fuel burned on these ships was a large source of harmful air pollution in the U.S.